This chapter provides an overview of the mid to late Pleistocene relative sea level record at Bermuda.

 At each glacial period Bermuda would have emerged as a single large island, we can call “Greater Bermuda” (Figure 1f, Chapter 1).
 The North Lagoon which is presently submerged to depths of 15 m to 20 m (60 ft) would have been transformed into a forested plateau.
 Neighbouring Argus, Challenger and Bowditch “banks” would have temporarily emerged from the sea.

 Fossil soil layers and peat deposits buried within the sediments of the present Platform, or North Lagoon, (VO2,GI3) attest to the occasions (at each “Ice Age”) when the land area of Bermuda expanded to more than ten times its present size, as the lagoon waters drained away.
-Submerged remains of cedar trees found in St George’s Town Cut, Mills Creek and at Gurnet Rock represent more direct evidence of episodic lower sea levels that saw the transformation of the present sea bed into a forested landscape.
+Submerged remains of cedar trees found in St George’s Town Cut, Mills Creek and at Gurnet Rock represent more direct evidence of episodic lower sea levels that saw the transformation of the present sea bed into a forested landscape of Greater Bermuda.

 Eustacy versus Isostacy

-Rising and falling sea-levels during the Pleistocene Epoch were associated respectively with the onset of warm Interglacial periods and cold Glacial periods.
-Sea level change resulted on the one hand from the release of water to the oceans from melting continental ice sheets and, on the other hand, from the transfer of ocean water (as snow) to the land when ice sheets were re-forming.
+Rising and falling sea-levels during the Pleistocene Epoch were associated respectively with the onset of warm interglacial periods and cold glacial periods.
+Sea level change resulted, on the one hand, from the release of water to the oceans from melting continental ice sheets and, on the other hand, from the transfer of ocean water (as snow) to the land when ice sheets were re-forming.
 Respective increases and decreases in the volume of water in the world’s oceans caused “eustatic” sea level changes simultaneously across the globe.

 Vertical movement of a land mass, or “vertical land motion”, causes changes in “relative” sea level.
 This is the level of the sea as measured against a datum on the land.
 During the Pleistocene, the cause of such changes at Bermuda were attributable, at least in part, to the loading and unloading of the North American continent by massive ice sheets which grew up to 3 km (2 miles) thick.
 Such changes in relative sea level in response to land movement are termed “isostatic”.
 The effect on Bermuda is explained in more detail below.